toextendmylimits/LeetCode/000-backtrack.md

     </details>

 1. [1022.
 Sum of Root To Leaf Binary Numbers](https://leetcode.com/problems/sum-of-root-to-leaf-binary-numbers)
-Time complexity: O(N) since one has to visit each node.
-Space complexity: O(H) for stack call while H is height of tree.
+Time complexity: O(N) since one has to visit each nodr where N is number of nodes Space complexity: O(H) for stack call while H is height of tree.
 In worst case, it's O(N)
-where HHH is a tree height.

 1. [22.
 Generate Parentheses](https://leetcode.com/problems/generate-parentheses/)
    Need to maintain the count of left parenthesis and right parenthesis Time complexity is O(2^2N * N) as O(2^2N) for all possible combinations and O(N) for copying each combination